Siree16/XV6/README.md

 ## Getting Started 🛠️

-To kickstart your XV6 adventure, check out our interactive "Demystifying the XV6 Operating System" presentation.
+To kickstart your XV6 adventure, check out the interactive "Demystifying the XV6 Operating System" presentation.
 This not only introduces you to XV6 but also guides you through the installation process step by step.